canonical/charmed-etcd-operator/docs/how-to/migrate-to-charmed-etcd.md

 self-signed-certificates/0*  active       idle       3        10.143.229.160
 ```

-After the restore was completed, the status will be `active/idle` again:
+Once the restore is complete, the status will be `active/idle` again:

 ```text
 Model          Controller      Cloud/Region         Version  SLA          Timestamp